BodyPusher · Equipment Hub

 Compact exercise equipment questions

-Use these guides to build a complete small-space fitness setup around your equipment, room size, noise limits, and training goals.
+Use these guides to build a practical home fitness setup around your space, storage, noise limits, and goals.

-Always choose equipment that matches your fitness level, available space, storage limits, floor type, and physical ability.
+Always choose equipment and exercises that match your fitness level, available space, floor type, storage situation, and physical ability.
 Stop if something causes pain, dizziness, or unsafe movement.